 Studies show that 75% of girls with low self-esteem reported engaging in destructive behaviors such as eating disorders, cutting, bullying, smoking, and drinking when feeling badly about themselves.
 Our curriculum is designed to decrease participation in such negative behaviors by engaging with young girls before they reach middle school.
 We're not looking to fix statistics; we’re aiming to prevent them.

-Has your third grade daughter asked you if she can wear makeup?
+Has your daughter asked you if she can wear makeup?
 Have you seen her looking at herself longer and longer in the mirror?
 Have you overheard her talking about a thigh gap?
 Then click here to learn more about media and marking literacy.

-Does your fourth grade daughter know how to stand up to a bully?
-Or does your daughter tend to bully other girls?
+Does your daughter know how to stand up to a bully?
+Or does she tend to bully others?
 Learn more about being an up-stander and communication skills here.

 Does your daughter show gratitude or know how to be optimistic?
 Does she like to be curious and zesty, but doesn't have enough social intelligence to show it?
 Learn more about character strengths here.